LedgerHQ/erc7730-analyzer/Example_report.md

 ### 1️⃣ Intent Analysis

 > **Declared Intent:** *"Swap"*

-The declared intent *Swap* is accurate: this function performs an exact-output token swap (you receive a specified amountOut and may spend up to amountInMaximum).
+The intent *"Swap"* is accurate and clear — this function performs a single-pool exact-output token swap (user requests a specific amount out and permits up to a maximum amount in).

 ---